 Since the formal nomination of a site will need to document that the site's values are protected and managed under Canadian legislation and policies, that it has an appropriate plan for managing these values into the future, that it has Outstanding Universal Value in comparison with other similar sites around the world, and that there is stakeholder support for the nomination, sites proposed for inclusion on the Tentative List benefit from being able to demonstrate that these requirements can be addressed.

 What sites currently make up Canada's Tentative List?

 In order to help the World Heritage Committee in evaluating potential sites, State Parties must submit a Tentative List of candidate sites that have a strong potential to meet the evaluation requirements for World Heritage site designation.
-As of 2017, there are fourteen sites on Canada's Tentative List:
+As of 2018, there are thirteen sites on Canada's Tentative List:

 - Gwaii Haanas, British Columbia